Shikhar Pahariya: Social work and philanthropy

 Pahariya is actively engaged in philanthropic activities, with a focus on women’s empowerment and youth development.
-He has collaborated with NGOs on environmental programs and sports-related initiatives.
-He is the founder of the Veera Foundation, a non-profit initiative that promotes positive masculinity and male allyship by engaging boys and men through dialogue, workshops and learning programs on gender practices.
+He has collaborated with NGOs on environmental programs and sports-related initiatives..
+He is the founder of the Veera Foundation, a non-profit initiative that has been noted by Feminism in India for its work with men and boys on gender issues.
+According to the organisation’s website, the foundation focuses on workshops and dialogue programmes around positive masculinity and male allyship.

-In Solapur, Maharashtra, Pahariya supports a range of social programs.
-During the COVID-19 pandemic, he arranged ration kits for several thousand families over a six-month period.
+In Solapur, Maharashtra, during the COVID-19 pandemic, Pahariya arranged ration kits for several thousand families over a six-month period.
 He has organized water tankers during severe droughts in the region, and in 2024 convened a job fair that drew over 3,000 participants, connecting local youth to employment opportunities.
 He also donates amenities to educational facilities and books to village library initiatives across Western Maharashtra.

 Polo

 A trained polo player, Pahariya has competed in polo and show-jumping events in India and abroad.
 He has represented India at the Royal County of Berkshire Polo Club in London, where the team recorded victories against international sides.
 In 2013, he was part of the Jaipur Polo Team that won the 7th Asia Polo Cup in Windsor, defeating the English team 5–4 to secure the trophy for the first time.